jicahoo/try-hibernate/README.md

 * Easy to prepare table, data, bean.

 # Some tips when you run into some problems
+* Every test method tagged with annotation @Test has its own in-memory database, hibernate config.

 * Hibernate config seems not update.
 Try to run gradle processTestResources to update the hibernate.cfg.xml.